-And so with no further ado, we encourage you to go on reading as we are going to tackle all the things we need to know about salt for water softener devices.
-This article is created so that readers (like you) will be thoroughly educated on the importance of these things as choosing the right type of softening salt does not always rely on personal preference, but also the kind of soft water system you are using at home.
+Without further ado, we encourage you to go on reading as we are going to tackle all the things we need to know about salt for water softener devices.
+This article is created so that readers will be thoroughly educated on the importance of choosing the right type of softening salt.
+Two primary factors will be the system you have and personal preference regarding particular features.

-Currently, there are 5 water softener salt types being used by most consumers today and these are the rock salt, solar salt, the evaporated salt, and the healthier “salt” alternatives in potassium and salt infused with hydrogen peroxide.
+Currently, there are 5 water softener salt types being used by most consumers today.
+These are rock salt, solar salt, evaporated salt, and the typical “salt” alternatives in potassium and salt infused with hydrogen peroxide.
 Let us look closely into each of these softening agents so we can better understand their value for softening water.

 This issue was even brought into attention to the public when findings of a certain study pointed out on the significant effects of increased sodium intake in hypertensive patients because most of the respondents turned out to be water softener users.
 To make the long story short, potassium was discovered by water softening companies as a potent water softener salt alternative since this element is also a kind of salt but is healthier since it is also considered as a necessary nutrient to keep our bodies healthy.
 Since then, potassium softening regenerants have been manufactured so that healthy conscious would not have to worry about drinking soft water that is being treated by water softeners.